 I'd always created elaborate pieces of jewelry with beads and wire but I yearned to be able to make pieces that can be worn everyday.
 The kind that don't need to be worn only when there's a party or some time of celebration.
 Initially, I learned to set stones in simple prongs and made some sketches which i sent to a company in Isreal to create for me.
 Just the bases which i'll set stones into but they stole my designs and that made my mind up for me.
 I had to learn how to solder and fabricate my own.

 2017 and a different country.
 Plenty of time to learn.
 Close to the material source which means I didn't have to pay a ton of money to have my tools/equipment shipped to me and I knew I was ready.

 When I first came to America, Swarovski crystals were my preferred stones until I was introduced to the world of gemstones and that created a whole new addiction.
 I couldn't believe the variety of turquoise.
 Prior to this time, I only knew the turquoise the Lebanese goldsmith Richard showed me which turned out to be sleeping beauty.
 I bought and still buy a lot of natural gemstones which I now use in my work.

 There was a lot of nail biting, finger roasting, thumb smashing and hours of watching videos but I finally taught myself the basics.
 The rest of what I can currently do just came with constant practice.
-I still learn and I have plans to take classes in the second half of this year plus many more classes moving forward.
+After a couple of stone setting classes in 2020 & 2021, I still learn, take classes & will take many more classes moving forward.

 In the meantime, I continue to do what I love creating some pretty pieces for you that I hope you will cherish forever and pass on to your loved ones...